teleivo/dot/README.md

 # DOT

 A toolchain for the [DOT language](https://graphviz.org/doc/info/lang.html).
-Includes `dotx fmt` for formatting, `dotx watch` for live preview, and `dotx inspect` for examining syntax.
+Includes `dotx lsp` for editor integration, `dotx fmt` for formatting, `dotx watch` for live preview and `dotx inspect` for examining syntax.

 ## Install

 ```sh
 go install github.com/teleivo/dot/cmd/dotx@latest
 ```

+## LSP

+`dotx lsp` starts a Language Server Protocol server for DOT files, providing diagnostics as you type.

+### LSP Limitations

+The server only supports UTF-8 position encoding.
+According to the LSP specification, servers must support UTF-16 as the default encoding.
+However, `dotx lsp` always uses UTF-8 regardless of what the client offers.
+This works correctly with clients that support UTF-8 (such as Neovim) but may cause incorrect character positions with clients that only support UTF-16, particularly when editing strings containing multi-byte characters like emojis or non-ASCII text.

 ## Formatter